 At DM’s we recognise that rapid action is needed to respond to the climate crisis.
 It is a global challenge that already affects us all and will do so increasingly.

-We have set science-based Net-Zero targets which were validated by the Science Based Target Initiative (SBTi) in October 2023.
-Our targets include both near and long-term emissions reduction targets, to help us to transform our business and collectively prevent the most severe impacts of climate change.
-Leather accounts for a significant portion of our total emissions profile so we also have set specific leather emissions reduction targets according to the Forest, Land and Agriculture (FLAG) Guidance:
+We have set science-based Net-Zero targets which have been validated by the Science Based Target Initiative (SBTi).
+Our targets include both near and long-term emissions reduction targets, to help us transform our business and collectively prevent the most severe impacts of climate change.
+Leather accounts for a significant portion of our total emissions profile so we have also set specific leather emissions reduction targets according to the Forest, Land and Agriculture (FLAG) Guidance:

 Dr. Martens commits to Net-Zero GHG emissions across the value chain by FY40.